 The MS in industrial and systems engineering (MS ISE) includes research areas such as applied probability and statistics, quality assurance for engineers, modeling and simulation, and enterprise systems engineering.
 Students must also complete four courses in an area of specialization or from a list of approved courses outside the department.
 Both thesis and non-thesis options are available.

 The MEng in either industrial engineering or systems engineering is a practice-oriented degree that is designed for full-time professionals who are attending graduate school part-time; the program can also be taken entirely online.
 Using the industrial resources available in the Binghamton community, students are able to develop a realistic approach to integrating both engineering and non-engineering systems such as those found in manufacturing, healthcare and transportation.

 Two PhD programs are offered, one in Industrial and Systems Engineering (ISE) and another in Systems Science (SS).
 Research areas include modeling and simulation, complex systems, machine learning, optimization, intelligent systems, human factors/ergonomics, health systems, supply chain management, and electronics manufacturing processes, particularly in the areas of printed circuit board production and automated assembly.

 A health systems concentration is available for both MS programs.
-The department also offers a one-year executive MS in health systems based in Manhattan and a certificate program in complex systems.
+The department also offers a one-year executive health systems program based in Manhattan and a certificate program in complex systems.

 - PhD in Industrial and Systems Engineering